deogakofi/worldbank_gdp_analysis/ReadMe.md

-CRON SCHEDULER INTERPRETER PROJECT
+WORLDBANK GDP ANALYSIS PROJECT
 ------------------------------------
 Specification
 -------------------

-As part of this exercise, you would write a Python script to retrieve publicly available data and perform analysis on that data using SQL.
+As part of this exercise, you would write a Python script to retrieve publicly available data and perform analysis on that data using SQL. <br>
 Publicly available data is available from the World Bank.
-One dataset which contains information about countries is available through World Bank API and its documentation provides all the necessary details on how to use it.
-Another dataset which includes Gross Domestic Product (GDP) data in CSV format is available for download from World Bank Data Catalog.
+One dataset which contains information about countries is available through World Bank API and its documentation provides all the necessary details on how to use it. <br>
+Another dataset which includes Gross Domestic Product (GDP) data in CSV format is available for download from World Bank Data Catalog. <br>
 We recommend you keep notes of your design, problems you have encountered as well as steps you have taken to resolve them.
-We might ask you to present your solution.
+We might ask you to present your solution. <br>

 Objectives